Practicalities for the USI community

 General rule

-As a general rule the use of generative AI tools is thus permitted, unless explicitly prohibited for a specific activity (e.g. exam, assignment, etc.).
+As a general rule the use of generative AI tools is thus permitted, unless explicitly prohibited for a specific activity (e.g. exam, assignment, specific tasks, etc.).
 However, their use must always be correctly acknowledged (“I used it” / “how I used it”).

 USI thus invites instructors and thesis advisors to pro-actively discuss the use of generative AI tools with their students and explicitly state what works for them and what not for the various activities (e.g. “for my exam the use of generative AI is not allowed / is allowed”).